LiuYuancheng/Cytoscape_2_Json/README.md

 # Cytoscape To JSON

-**Program Design Purpose**: We want to convert some cystoscape node-edge graph file (under pkl format) to JSON format file which can be used by other program.
+**Program Design Purpose**: We want to convert some cystoscape nodes-edges graph file (under *.pkl format) to JSON format files which can be used by other program.

 [TOC]